syedmatheen77/Task-Manager/README.md

 git clone https://github.com/your-username/task-manager.git
 cd task-manager

-composer install
+2. composer install
-npm install
+3. npm install

-Update the .env file with your database name and credentials:
+4.Update the .env file with your database name and credentials:

 DB_CONNECTION=mysql
 DB_DATABASE=your_database_name
 DB_USERNAME=your_username
 DB_PASSWORD=your_password

-php artisan migrate
+5. php artisan migrate

 Start the Laravel backend:

-php artisan serve
+6. php artisan serve

 In a new terminal, start the frontend build process: